Check out my novels, nonfiction, comics and more!

 Whatever age wants to read them.
-But to be more specific, the Minecrafter books are aimed for ages 7-12.
+But to be more specific, Minecraft: The Outsider is for 10-12.
+The Minecrafter books with Stevie as a main character are aimed for ages 7-12.
+I Will Protect You is aimed for 8-12.
 Barbie is aimed for preschool through early elementary.
 Tales from the Crypt is aimed for teens and up.
 The manga art books are YA, but they're really for any age that wants to study manga-style drawing.

 You write books involving Minecraft, manga, Tales from the Crypt and . . .
 Barbie?!
 How does that work?

 Actually, pretty easily.
 I like writing in different styles and on different topics.
 Always have.
 Writing helps me understand life, and life has moments of being adventurous, fun, sad, confusing, infuriating, scary, cute and everything else.
 Writing about all these different experiences and emotions just feels natural to me.
 Writing on different subjects also lets me use my imagination and explore ideas more than if I stuck with one topic.
 So far I’ve just been publishing kids’ books, but I’m interested in expanding more and writing for all ages and on all sorts of subjects.

 Waaay back.
 When I was three, I used to dictate stories to my parents.
 Or follow them around and ask how to spell every single word in the epic one-page story I was writing.
 I started writing picture books for myself in first grade, and I wrote my first chapter book in second grade (it is, and will remain, unpublished).
 I started writing novels in middle school and submitting to agents and editors.
 I would get turned down because of my age.
 In high school I began writing for the local paper, and used that to get into magazines.
 This led me to being a journalist.